-Dr. Tirumalai has a PhD in Microbiology from India.
-As a postdoctoral scientist in the lab of Prof. George E. Fox, at the Department of Biology and Biochemistry, University of Houston, Texas, he has been focusing on a highly inter-disciplinary area of research, including molecular evolution - from an ‘origins of life’ perspective, RNA structure, biology and evolution, comparative genomics of bacteria towards understanding the super radiation resistance of spore producing Bacillus species isolated from spacecraft assembly facilities, space microbiology – long term evolution studies on non-pathogenic E.coli MG1655 as a model system during long-term exposure to low-shear modeled microgravity.
+Dr. Tirumalai has a Ph.D. in Microbiology from India.
+As a postdoctoral scientist in the lab of Professor George E. Fox, at the Department of Biology and Biochemistry, University of Houston, Texas, he has been focusing on a highly interdisciplinary area of research, including molecular evolution - from an ‘origins of life’ perspective, RNA structure, biology and evolution, comparative genomics of bacteria towards understanding the super radiation resistance of spore producing Bacillus species isolated from spacecraft assembly facilities, space microbiology – long term evolution studies on non-pathogenic E.coli MG1655 as a model system during long-term exposure to low-shear modeled microgravity.

-David is a research and development mechanical engineer at the NASA Ames Research Center working on Mars exploration technologies for spacecraft sample handling, sample instruments and subsurface drilling.
-Other projects include the effectiveness of undertaking field science in spacesuits, human perceived temperatures on Earth, Mars and Titan, dust and perchlorate management for human Mars exploration, and collaborated in a study of crater erosion in Death Valley CA for Mars applications.
+David is a research and development mechanical engineer at the NASA Ames Research Center, working on Mars exploration technologies for spacecraft sample handling, sample instruments, and subsurface drilling.
+Other projects include the effectiveness of undertaking field science in spacesuits, human perceived temperatures on Earth, Mars and Titan, dust and perchlorate management for human Mars exploration, and collaborated in a study of crater erosion in Death Valley for Mars applications.

-David has been is a mechanical engineer with 17 years’ experience designing and leading multi-disciplined teams to build equipment for the Australian mining industry including stackers, reclaimers, shiploaders, materials handling facilities and chemical processing plants.
-He has functioned in industry as a: design engineer, lead engineer, engineering design team leader/manager, engineering site and commissioning manager on a large variety of projects.
+David has been is a mechanical engineer with 17 years of experience designing and leading multi-disciplined teams to build equipment for the Australian mining industry including stackers, reclaimers, shiploaders, materials handling facilities, and chemical processing plants.
+He has functioned in industry as a design engineer, lead engineer, engineering design team leader/manager, and engineering site and commissioning manager on a large variety of projects.

 He has also co-authored and published papers on Mars mission architectures, Mars Hab design, and rocket engine design and development.